AIM AND SCOPE

-Journal of Ophthalmology: Open Access (JOOA) aims at rapid publication of high quality results in the field of Ophthalmology while maintaining rigorous peer-review process.
+Journal of Mental Health and Psychiatric Disorders (JMPD) aims at rapid publication of high quality results in the field of Psychiatry while maintaining rigorous peer-review process.
 All accepted papers will be appeared online immediately.

 Publication of article types:

 Original research articles: Describes original research within the scope of the journal.

 Case reports: Reports of clinical presentations describing a theoretical research results, as well as methods, techniques, tools, implementations, and applications.

 Editorial comments: Introduce current research and comment on major advances and developments in the field.

 Methodology: Present a new experimental method, test or procedure.
 The methods described may be completely new or a better version of already existing one.
 The method should demonstrate all the possible tests and results.

 Rapid communications: Short papers presenting highly significant and original material.

 Review articles: To review the progression of a research in the field and make suggestions for future work includes authoritative, comprehensive, descriptions of any subject within the scope of Mental health and psychology.

 Letters to the editor: Letter consisting of comments directly on publications of journal which are already published or introduces a specific issue of a general interest.